Jamie Fobert Architects

 Adam Stanford

 Adam joined Jamie Fobert Architects in Summer 2019, having graduated with First Class Honours from the Arts University Bournemouth.
 His degree show work was nominated for the RIBA Bronze Medal and the AJ Student Prize 2019.
 Adam has a hands-on approach to design and he has real skill in making, from crafting architectural models to book-binding and building full-scale wooden furniture pieces.
-At Jamie Fobert Architects he has contributed to a range of projects, with his main focus being the redevelopment of the National Portrait Gallery.
-Currently working towards his RIBA Part II alongside his working practice, Adam is a highly motivated young designer.
+At Jamie Fobert Architects he has contributed to a range of projects, including the National Portrait Gallery and the Royal Observatory Greenwich.
+Adam is a highly motivated designer, who has studied for both his RIBA Part II and RIBA Part III alongside his work at the practice.
+Adam qualified an Architect in 2025.

 Andreia Costa

-Andreia joined Jamie Fobert Architects in 2010 and was made an Associate in 2015.
+Andreia joined Jamie Fobert Architects in 2010 and was made an Associate in 2015 and Associate Director in 2024.
 Born and raised in Portugal, she studied and qualified as an Architect at the University of Porto, receiving the accolade of Best Student in her final year.
 She went on to work in the award-winning practice of José Gigante whilst also teaching art and architecture at the University of Porto and the Serralves Museum of Contemporary Art.
 Andreia moved to London to work at Terry Pawson Architects.
 Since joining Jamie Fobert Architects, her projects have included Selfridges, Versace, Tate exhibitions, Les Cours du BHV in Paris, and a house in Galicia.
-Most recently, she has been overseeing a large-scale project within a highly sensitive heritage context in the city centre of Paris and a substantial new house in Dublin.
+Most recently, she has been overseeing a substantial new house in Dublin which is due to complete this Summer.

 Benna Schellhorn